sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 ### Step 11: Add a Title

 To complete the visualization all we need is a title and a bit of explanation.
 We can build the title as a Leaflet Control, much as we did for the animation control.
 The code to do this is quite straightforward.
-We provide a default position in the top left of the map and accept a title string as an initialization parameter.
-That title string becomes the `innerHTML` of the control when we add it to the map.
+We provide a default position in the top left of the map in line 3 and accept a title string as an initialization parameter in line 6.
+In line 13, we make it so that title string becomes the `innerHTML` of the control when we add it to the map.

 ``` {.javascript .numberLines}
 L.Control.Title = L.Control.extend({